PinkyJie/leetcode-patterns/4_merge-intervals/README.md

     |_______|   b
 ```

-The common strategy is to sort all the intervals by their "start" first, if two intervals are overlapped, we can calculate:

-- merged interval: [ Math.min(start1, start2), Math.max(end1, end2) ]
-- intersection: [ Math.max(start1, start2), Math.min(end1, end2) ]

 To easily check if the two intervals overlap, we can think about the not overlap condition first, and then do a `not`:

 ```javascript